-Member means any physician, dentist, or podiatrist that has qualified for who has been granted membership in-on the District Medical Staff and may also refer to any non-physician provider granted membership on the AHP Staff, pursuant to the terms of these Bylaws.
+Member means any physician, dentist, or podiatrist who has been granted membership on the Medical Staff and may also refer to any non-physician provider granted membership on the AHP Staff, pursuant to the terms of these Bylaws.

-Non-Physician Provider means an individual, other than a licensed physiciandoctor of medicine or osteopathy, doctor of dental surgery or dental medicineist, or doctor of podiatricst\ medicine, who exercises independent judgment within the areas of the non-physician provider's competence and the limits established by the governing body, the Medical Staff, and the applicable state practice acts.
-A non-physician provider may be a Clinical Psychologist, Nurse Practitioner, Physician Assistant or Optometrist and may be granted membership on the AHP Staff A qualified non-physician provider renders direct or indirect medical or pediatric care under the supervision or direction of a Medical Staff member possessing clinical privileges to provide such care in the District facilities.
-Non physician providers are not eligible for Medical Staff membership.
+Non-Physician Provider means an individual, other than a licensed Doctor of Medicine or osteopathy, Doctor of Dental Surgery or dental medicine, or Doctor of Podiatric Medicine, who exercises independent judgment within the areas of the non-physician provider's competence and the limits established by the governing body, the Medical Staff, and the applicable state practice acts.
+A non-physician provider may be a Clinical Psychologist, Nurse Practitioner, Physician Assistant or Optometrist and may be granted membership on the AHP Staff A qualified non-physician provider renders direct or indirect medical care under the supervision or direction of a Medical Staff member possessing clinical privileges to provide such care in the District facilities.